Study to become an enrolled nurse

 Additional requirements

-- Successful applicants will be required to complete a New Zealand Police Consent to Disclosure of Information form.
+- Consent to Disclosure of Information.
+Successful applicants will be required to complete a New Zealand Police Consent to Disclosure of Information form.
 The form will be sent by MIT to the Police Licencing and Vetting Service, and returned in confidence to the Head of School.
-Information on the NZ Police Vetting Service is available from the New Zealand Police website;
+Information on the NZ Police Vetting Service is available from the New Zealand Police website

-- A first aid certificate (Red Cross Comprehensive or St John's Workplace) which is current at the time the programme starts;
+- A first aid certificate (Red Cross Comprehensive or St John's Workplace) which is current at the time the programme starts

-- Applicants who meet academic entry criteria may be required to attend an interview;
+- Applicants who meet academic entry criteria may be required to attend an interview

 - Provide evidence of good character and personal attributes via two referee report(s).
 Your referee reports, personal statement and interview (if required) should provide evidence of appropriateness to study in the nursing profession.
-In your personal statement you should outline why you have chosen nursing as a career and describe personal qualities and relevant aspects from your life experiences which will enhance your application;
+In your personal statement you should outline why you have chosen nursing as a career and describe personal qualities and relevant aspects from your life experiences which will enhance your application

 - In order to participate in the clinical components of the programme, you must meet various Health Authority requirements.
 Currently, MRSA clearance is required by most clinical practice areas.